 I primarily teach and perform on classical guitar.
 The classical guitar is a nylon string instrument played with the fingers and has a musical history ranging from the Renaissance era to modern times, Latin and Spanish music, and many cross-over styles.
 Students of the classical guitar learn all the same things that pianists, violinists, and other orchestral musicians learn.
 It is likely the most versatile musical instrument in terms of styles and eras of music.
 My classical students also learn some popular music, chords, and improvisation as well.
 In the end, the classical students learn everything!
 I don’t require my students to focus on “classical” music necessarily, once they have the skills of a good musician they can choose what styles or genres they wish to pursue.
 The educational benefits of the classical guitar teaching route create solid musicians that can read, perform, and tackle a variety of musical styles and situations.

+From nylons string to steel-string and electric.
 I teach a number of students who wish to learn popular styles (rock, folk, jazz, metal), chords, melodies, and fingerstyle guitar arrangements.
 As long as the student is interested in learning about how music works, basic reading skills, and is willing to play some set educational material on top of their own interests then I enjoy teaching them.
 I also really like for my popular style students to learn solo arrangements so they can perform solo if they choose.
 So many guitarists are left out if they don’t play in a band or sing so learning some solo arrangements ensures they have something to play for others if they choose.